-- Real, Integer, Boolean, String, and enumeration literals. - Variables declared as constant. - Except for the special built-in operators initial, terminal, der, edge, change, sample, and pre, a function or operator with constant subexpressions as argument (and no parameters defined in the function) is a constant expression. - Some function calls are constant expressions regardless of the arguments:
+- Real, Integer, Boolean, String, and enumeration literals. - Constant variables, see section 4.4.4. - Except for the special built-in operators initial, terminal, der, edge, change, sample, and pre, a function or operator with constant subexpressions as argument (and no parameters defined in the function) is a constant expression. - Some function calls are constant expressions regardless of the arguments: